dottjt/AwfulCms/README.md

 **Note: These files are merely for potential employers to see my code**.
-The actual updated project is maintained within a private repository.
+The actual updated project is maintained within a private repository, and many critical config files have been removed.

 **Note: This thing is sufficiently complex and does significantly more than can be summarised.** Regardless, I have attempted to provide a brief overview.